nitzanrazin/virtual-scrabble-tile-bank/README.md

 ## Requirements
 * Pmw

-install by: pip install Pmw
+Install by: pip install Pmw

 This package is used to create tooltips